Improving Reverse k Nearest Neighbors Queries: Methodologies

 From above, we can construct a corollary that any point lying in $C_{p:dist(p,p^\times)}$ must belong to $k$NN($p^+$).
 Specifically, the number of points lying in $C_{p:dist(p,p^\times)}$ must not be greater than $k$, i.e., the size of $k$NN($p^+$).
 Equivalently, there is no more than $k$ points closer to $p$ than $p^\times$.
 Thus, $p_k$ (the $k$th closest point to $p$) cannot be closer than $p^\times$ to $p$.
 Then $dist(p,p^\times) \leq dist(p,p_k)=r_p$.
 Suppose Inequality~\eqref{eq:lemma2_0} holds,

 From Lemma~\ref{lemma_1} and Inequality~\eqref{eq:lemma2_4}, we can deduce that $p \in$ R$k$NN($q$).
 Therefore Lemma~\ref{lemma_2} proved to be true. \end{proof}

 Lemma~\ref{lemma_2} provides a sufficient but unnecessary condition for determining that a point belongs to R$k$NN($q$), where $q$ represents the query point.
 That means if a point $p$ satisfies the condition of Inequality~\eqref{eq:lemma2_0}, it can be determined as one of R$k$NN($q$) without issuing a $k$NN query.
 In the case that $r_{p^+}$ is known, we can verify whether Inequality~\eqref{eq:lemma2_0} holds by only calculating the Euclidean distance from $p$ to $q$ and $p^+$ respectively.
 Calculating the Euclidean distance between two points can be regarded as an atomic operation.
-Hence the computational complexity of the discriminance corresponding to Lemma~\ref{lemma_2} is $O(1)$.
+Hence the computational complexity of the verification method corresponding to Lemma~\ref{lemma_2} is $O(1)$.

-\begin{Definition} \textbf{Positive discriminant region:} Given the query point $q$ and a point $p$, the positive discriminant region of $p$ is the internal region of $E_{p:q}^{r_p}$.
-Formally, it is denoted as $RG_{disc}^+(p)$ and is defined as follows:
+\begin{Definition} \textbf{Positive determine region:} Given the query point $q$ and a point $p$, the positive determine region of $p$ is the internal region of $E_{p:q}^{r_p}$.
+Formally, it is denoted as $RG_{det}^+(p)$ and is defined as follows:

 \end{Definition}

 From the triangle inequality, it can be shown that

 If $p\notin$ R$k$NN($q$), i.e., $dist(p,q)>r_p$,